mbaguero/ttsky-verilog-dif-fft/test/README.md

 ## 256-point FFT Core

 Gisselquist Technology's ZipCPU created an open source pipelined FFT generator, this allows us to generate a custom FFT core for the ASIC.
 This can be done by downloading and building the https://github.com/ZipCPU/dblclockfft that is available on GitHub by ZipCPU.
-Once the 'make' command is complete there will be a 'fftgen' executable in the 'sw/' directory.
+Once the `make` command is complete there will be a `fftgen` executable in the `sw/` directory.
 Using this executable alongside parameters we can build the custom core:

-'./fftgen -f 256 -n 14 -m 18 -k 4 -p 1'
+`./fftgen -f 256 -n 14 -m 18 -k 4 -p 1`

 ## Windowing Function